Get Help

 - Call 604-408-2172 (Vancouver) or 1-866-577-2525 (province-wide)

-- Explain your situation — you’ll speak with an intake worker
+- Explain the situation — we’ll speak with an intake worker

-- They’ll assess your eligibility and connect you to services
+- They’ll assess eligibility and connect us to services

 Available in multiple languages — ask for an interpreter if needed.